UnionInternationalCheminsdeFer/OSDM/spec/catalog-of-code-lists.md

 ## Point of Interest (POI)

 POICodeList: By default the code list is set to UIC.

-Additional code lists can be defined by implementers.
-The code list name should then be prefixed by "X_<3 letters code for the provider>".
-Example: "X_PAO_POIS"

 POICode: Values are depending on code list and set is too large to be reproduced